 And finally, you’re going to get competitive pricing with Stripe, but it won’t be the lowest pricing you can get.
 For that, you will have to look elsewhere.

 Stripe has earned its 4-star rating for now.
 It is not a perfect processor, but I think the company has outgrown the worst of its growing pains.
 Ultimately, ask yourself two questions: (1) Will you use everything Stripe has to offer?
 (2) Does Stripe have everything you need?
 If the answer is yes, it’s worth pursuing.
-If the answer to either question is no, you might want to look for other options.
+If the answer to either question is no, you should look for other options.